secureCryptoConfig/secureCryptoConfig/draft-kmindi-secure-crypto-config.md

 Beside symmetric encryption is asymmetric encryption another important cryptographic primitive to considered.

-Expected input parameters for encryption:
+The only expected input parameters for encryption:

 - plaintext
 - public key

 Expected output: ciphertext.

-Expected input parameters for decryption:
+The only expected input parameters for decryption:

 - ciphertext
 - private key